LucasTchitdjian/LucasTchitdjian/README.md

 ### Hi there 👋
+From Marseille, I followed the full stack WEB Developer training by LE WAGON that I really liked and more precisely the FRONT side.
+This is why i would love to find an apprenticeship to help me gain experience and skills.

 <!--
 **LucasTchitdjian/LucasTchitdjian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.